EMDR

 the logistics involved in emdr therapy

 EMDR sessions are 60 to 90 minutes typically delivered one or two times per week for a total of 6 to 12 sessions.
-The number of sessions required is determined by the complexity of the trauma and your personal reaction to the therapy.
+The number of sessions required is determined by the complexity of the trauma and your personal response to the therapy.
 Some individuals benefit from fewer sessions and some from more.
 Together we will assess your progress and decide when your goal is achieved.

 ready to begin your healing?